joshuahigginson1/DevOps_Assessment_2/README.md

 1a.
 Create an SQL database instance in GCP:
 - Melodie-MySQL-Database

+Make sure that the Public IP of our Jenkins driver and Melodie-Manager-1 is authorised.

 2. Run our Jenkins install script on Jenkins-Ansible-Driver.

 2a.
 Install required Jenkins plugins for this project: